ligato/docs/docs/user-guide/connection-plugins.md

 // Register our GRPC request handler/service using generated RegisterGreeterServer:
 RegisterGreeterServer(plugin.GRPC.Server(), &GreeterService{})
 ```
-Once the handler is registered with `GRPC Plugin` and the agent is running,
+Once the handler is registered with the `GRPC Plugin` and the agent is running,
-you can use grpc client to call the service (see [example](../../examples/grpc-plugin/grpc-client))
+you can use a grpc client to call the service (see [example](../../examples/grpc-plugin/grpc-client))